3 years ago

 “The shock of your little sister phoning you and telling you she has breast cancer is something I don’t think you ever forget,” says Lee.
 “It was very emotional.
 You hear the word cancer and always think the worst.
 You think they’re going to die.”

-“We didn’t know she’d found a lump, or been to an appointment, so it came from nowhere,” adds Lee, who initially found it difficult to understand Wendy’s reluctance to share the information with their parents.
-“Now I understand why Wendy was not ready because you have to sort things out in your head,” says Lee, who was also diagnosed with breast cancer in 2009.
+“We didn’t know she’d found a lump or been to an appointment.
+So it came from nowhere,” adds Lee.
+Lee initially found it difficult to understand Wendy’s reluctance to share the information with their parents.
+“Now I understand why Wendy was not ready.
+Because you have to sort things out in your head,” says Lee, who was also diagnosed with breast cancer in 2009.

 Later that year, due to Wendy’s diagnosis at such a young age, Lee’s doctor advised her to consult a geneticist, who looked at the family’s medical history.
 The sisters’ maternal grandmother had breast cancer at the age of 69 in 1990, when the sisters were both in their early 20s.

-Following the discovery she could be at risk, Lee began a program of annual mammography examinations.
 Doctors were not overly concerned but wanted to be cautious, especially after Wendy’s diagnosis.
-After five clear mammography examinations, and having just had her 40th birthday, doctors advised Lee to get a biopsy.
+After five clear mammography examinations and having just had her 40th birthday, doctors advised Lee to get a biopsy.
 The discovery of small, deep tumours led to a mastectomy and reconstruction.

 “That’s when it all went wrong!” she says ruefully.
 “I had five years of corrective reconstruction, including fat transfers.
 Then, a mammogram on the other side revealed more tumours.”